Australian Eastern Standard Time (AEST)

 Executive General Manager, People & Culture (Care Services), St. Vincent's Health

-Director of Talent and Culture, Shared Services & Art Series Hotels, Accor
+Director of Talent and Culture - Shared Services and Corporate, Pacific, Accor

 How can HR leaders cultivate a sense of stability and certainty in in their workforces, while the world is still shaped by factors we can’t predict or control?

 - HR-led change management strategies for an uncertain world